-How to Get Rid of Hiccups Fast: 7 Home Remedies That Actually Work
+How to Get Rid of Hiccups: 14 Home Remedies That Actually Work

-1. Want to get rid of hiccups fast?
-Cover your mouth!
+1. How to get rid of hiccups: Cover your mouth

-Cup your hands over your nose and mouth, but continue breathing normally.
-The extra dose of carbon dioxide should help you get rid of hiccups.
+The next time you get a case of hiccups, try cupping your hands over your nose and mouth, but continue breathing normally.
+(You can also breathe into a paper bag if you’ve got one handy.)
+In either case, the extra dose of carbon dioxide should help you get rid of hiccups.

-If this doesn’t work, try the next tip…
+If this home remedy for hiccups doesn’t work, try the next tip…

 2. Use your hands to get rid of hiccups

-Press the palm of your hand with the thumb of your other hand—the harder, the better.
+If covering your mouth doesn’t help you get rid of hiccups, try pressing the palm of your hand with the thumb of your other hand—the harder, the better.
 Alternatively, you can squeeze the ball of your left thumb between the thumb and forefinger of the right.
 The discomfort is a distraction that affects your nervous system and may get rid of hiccups.
-(And you can do it under the table without anyone staring at you.)
+(One of the advantages of this home remedy for hiccups?
+You can do it under the table without anyone staring at you!)

 Would you believe he longest case of hiccups lasted for 68 years?
 Check out 7 mind-blowing facts about hiccups!